The Key Forces Behind the Movement

 Like any complicated issue, there is no single right answer for every person or organization.
 Cherie Johnson, Steelcase global design director, counsels organizations to think about “purposeful placemaking.”
 “You need to understand how and why people use a space and then create spaces to reflect clarity, simplicity and purpose,” she says.

 The renaissance happening in the workplace is a cultural movement that recognizes the critical role human emotions play in the process of work.
 Work has historically been regarded as a logical process and emotions were not a consideration.
 New research, however, highlights the connection between emotions and cognition, as well as physical wellness.
 It validates the role of human emotions in achieving business success.
 Traditional workplace benchmarks, such as real estate costs or increasing productivity, are being reframed by a deeper understanding of human behavior at work.
 Insights from neuroscience sheds light on what motivates and inspires people to achieve more.

 Steelcase researchers and designers have explored the underlying connections between people’s emotional, cognitive and physical wellbeing.
 “Thinking about space through the lens of wellbeing, takes a very holistic and humanistic approach,” notes Johnson.
 “The problem is that offices designed with old business metrics were all about efficiency, and the human being got lost in the process.
 It led to a lot of work environments that were cold and sterile and did not help achieve the business goals organizations were aiming for.”

-Stay tuned for Part 3: Designing for Emotional, Cognitive, and Physical Wellbeing
+Read Part 3: Designing for Emotional, Cognitive, and Physical Wellbeing